4Science/oaire-eld/data-correction.md

 ## Processing the decisions
 The backend is responsible to process the repository manager decisions taken over the received events.
 As noted in the REST Contract the decision is recorded *PATCH*ing the DSpace *nbevents* REST resource updating its status.

-If a `acknowledge-url` is configured in the `oaire-nbevents.cfg` configuration file a POST call to the URL with the following JSON payload will be performed
+If one or more `acknowledge-url` are configured in the `oaire-nbevents.cfg` configuration file a POST call to each URL with the following JSON payload will be performed

 ```json
 {